Barrier-Certified Adaptive Reinforcement Learning with Applications to Brushbot Navigation: Analysis of Barrier-certified Adaptive Reinforcement Learning

 where the target value being maximized is linear to $\sigu$ at $\sigx$.
 Therefore, if the set ${\mathcal{S}}(\sigx)\subset\U$ is convex, an optimal solution to \refeq{maxprob} is guaranteed to be globally optimal, ensuring the greedy improvement of the policy.

 As pointed out in \cite{2017dcbf}, $\mathcal{S}(\sigx)\subset\U$ is not a convex set in general.
-To ensure convexity, we consider the set $\hat{\mathcal{S}}(\sigx)\subset\mathcal{S}(\sigx)\subset\U$ under the following moderate assumptions: \begin{assumption} \begin{enumerate} \item The set $\U$ is convex. \item Existence of Lipschitz continuous gradient of the barrier function: Given
+Instead, we consider a convex subset of $\mathcal{S}(\sigx)$ under the following moderate assumptions: \begin{assumption} \begin{enumerate} \item The set $\U$ is convex. \item Existence of Lipschitz continuous gradient of the barrier function: Given

 there exists a constant $\nu\geq0$ such that the gradient of the discrete-time exponential control barrier function $B$, denoted by $\frac{\partial B(\sigx)}{\partial \sigx}$, satisfies